beshakil/Classic-Telecom-Client-Rv6/README.md

 3. Having an admin panel allows you to easily control everything from the website's dashboard.
 4. Built app with React while managing State through Asynchronous Actions using Firebase Authentication & payment gateway.
 This web app is user-friendly as it is responsive.

-## I have also used some technologies for creating the website.
-Some of them are--
+## I have also used some technologies for creating the website.--
 - For Frontend UI I have used React js technology
 - Tailwind CSS for framework & Custom CSS3
 - React Router Dom for Routing